 A native of Northern California’s Silicon Valley, David graduated from the University of California, Santa Cruz (home of the Banana Slugs), magna cum laude, before attending the University of Maryland School of Law, where he also graduated magna cum laude.

-Named to Leadership Anne Arundel as a New Leader Honoree, 2021
+Named New Leader Honoree to Leadership Anne Arundel, 2021

-Named to Maryland Super Lawyers® for Energy & Natural Resources as a Rising Star, 2020 and 2021
+Selected to Rising Stars of Maryland Super Lawyers® list for Energy & Natural Resources, 2020 and 2021

 Participant, Greater Baltimore Committee’s Next Up program, 2020

 - Ten Gordon Feinblatt Attorneys Listed on 2024 Ones to Watch by Best Lawyers in America®

 - 17 Gordon Feinblatt Attorneys Named to 2022 Super Lawyers® List and 9 as Rising Stars